Woven baskets and handmade art on display at Ubud Art Market, Bali

 Opening Hours: 9am-6pm

-7. Pasar Sindu, DENPASAR
+7. Pasar Sindu, Denpasar: Best for Local Specialties

 Vendors organising stock in stalls at Pasar Sindu Market, Bali